Mercury(I) hydride

 Mercury(I) hydride (systematically named mercury hydride) is an inorganic compound with the chemical formula HgH.
 It has not yet been obtained in bulk, hence its bulk properties remain unknown.
-However, molecular mercury(I) hydrides with the formulae HgH and Hg_{2}H_{2} have been isolated in solid gas matrices.
+However, molecular mercury(I) hydrides with the formulae HgH and Hg2H2 have been isolated in solid gas matrices.
 The molecular hydrides are very unstable toward thermal decomposition.
 As such the compound is not well characterised, although many of its properties have been calculated via computational chemistry.

 Molecular forms

 History

-In 1979 and 1985, Swiss chemical physicists, Egger and Gerber, and Soviet chemical physicists, Kolbycheva and Kolbychev, independently, theoretically determined that it is feasible to develop a mercury(I) hydride molecular laser.
+In 1979 and 1985, Swiss and Soviet chemical physicists independently determined that it is feasible to develop a mercury(I) hydride molecular laser.

 Chemical properties

 Mercury(I) hydride is an unstable gas and is the heaviest group 12 monohydride.
 In mercury(I) hydride, the formal oxidation states of hydrogen and mercury are −1 and +1, respectively, because of the electronegativity of mercury is lower than that of hydrogen.
 The stability of the diatomic metal hydrides with the formula MH (M = Zn-Hg) increases as the atomic number of M increases.

-The Hg-H bond is very weak and therefore the compound has only been matrix isolated at temperatures up to 6 K. The dihydride, HgH_{2}, has also been detected this way.
+The Hg-H bond is very weak and therefore the compound has only been matrix isolated at temperatures up to 6 K. Mercury(II) hydride (HgH2) has also been detected this way.